 Balthazar Bratt is the former star of 1980s tv show in which he played a villain.
 However, Benjamin has never gotten over the show’s cancellation and has now become a villain for real.
 Gru fails in his attempts to apprehend Balthazar as he steals the world’s largest diamond The Dupont Diamond.
 For his failure, Gru is fired by the Anti-Villain League’s new director Valerie Da Vinci.
 Lucy quits in solidarity.
 With no job, Gru is uncertain about what to do.
 The Minions all quit in disgust when they realise that this does not mean Gru is going to return to villainy.
 Gru is then informed that he had a twin brother Dru he did not know about.
 He, Lucy and the girls travel to the country of Freedonia where Dru runs a successful operation raising pigs.
 Dru then reveals to Gru that he has inherited their father’s super-villain lair and gadgets and is hankering to follow the family tradition and become a super-villain too.
 Gru sees this as the opportunity to launch a caper to steal the diamond back from Balthazar but does not tell Dru that he is only planning to do so to get his job back.
 However, the caper is sabotaged by Dru’s inept bumblings.
 Meanwhile, Balthazar is planning his revenge by unleashing a giant robot to stomp Hollywood.

 Despicable Me (2010) was an unexpectedly delightful ingenue hit for Illumination Entertainment.
 Illumination have since sought to become a major player in the mainstream animation stakes.
 Immediately after Despicable Me though, they stumbled with weak follow-ups like the part live-action Hop (2011) and the Dr Seuss adaptation The Lorax (2012).
 For a time, it seemed they were shaping up to be one-hit wonders as they milked Despicable Me for everything they could with Despicable Me 2 (2013) and giving the Minions their own film with Minions (2015), which is soon due a sequel.
 (You could hardly blame them as the Minions have caught on as a pop culture phenomenon in a big way).
-However, Illumination soon rebounded with the substantially better likes of The Secret Life of Pets (2016), Sing (2016) and The Grinch (2018), the latter being referenced in a cute in-joke here that has the homeless Minions stray into an audition session.
+However, Illumination soon rebounded with the substantially better likes of The Secret Life of Pets (2016) and Sing (2016), the latter being referenced in a cute in-joke here that has the homeless Minions stray into an audition session.

 Despicable Me 3 slots into the basic formula that has taken over every animated franchise this side of the 2000s.
 The problem with most of these sequels – the Ice Age films are the worst offenders – is that the original was intended as a self-contained story.
 In order to create sequels, the studio is forced to spin the slim basics out.
 Most of these sequels do so in simple and repetitive ways – introducing love interests and then having the couple married and spawning children in the next chapter, or else discovering lost family members as here.
 That or some other banal plotting twist that is usually more familiar to soap operas.
 The other is to upset the status quo in some way and throw the characters into a different environment – the characters in the Ice Age series are constantly having to relocate from their valley paradise.
 Despicable Me 3 borrows the same plot twist that seems to be used in every one of the Tom Cruise Mission: Impossible films in having Gru fired from the agency where he works and forced to go out on his own.